ThisisRajiRaj/console.testbase.test/README.md

 ### HeightGained
 The app is a calculator to compute vertical gain based on grade % and horizontal distance traveled.
-It can do the math in metric system or US customary units
+It can do the math in metric system or US customary units.
+This app is simply a sample/test app to try out the functionality of Test Base.

 #### Usage
 ```